The main question I get asked as a voice actor is how do I get started in voiceover?

 Personally, I was very turned off by them before I got to know more about them.
 I’d heard so much shite on the internet about them and defaulted to staying away.
 However, one day I got really curious about the biggest and most popular casting site out there – why were people so negative?
 What is the big deal with these guys?

-So, in pure Melanie fashion, I called them.
+So, in pursuit of goodness, I called them.
 Someone got back to me within 30 minutes and I spent about 45 minutes asking questions and trying to figure them out.
 I was satisfied with the answers and appreciated the callback.
 Needless to say, I took a “risk” and joined.
-It has jump-started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the real world of VO and see client and industry trends up close.
+It has jump-started my career, and while I don’t want to rely on this site forever, I believe it presents an opportunity for new talent to get out in the real world of voiceover and see client and industry trends up close.

 At this point, still so early in my voiceover career, I couldn’t have done it without a little push from a casting site.
-Just know, the decision is entirely yours and who cares what other people think.
+Just know, the decision is entirely yours and who cares what other people think, right?
 They’re not paying your bills!